opendocsg/slw-judgments-backfill/2002_SGHC_148/report.md

 25\.
 There was no restriction on the use of the minutes and its circulation.

 26\.
-Mr Ong also relied on the case of _Tan Yeow Khoon v Tan Yeow Tat & Anor (No. 1)_ [2000] 3 SLR 341 for the proposition that there can be a concluded agreement if all the terms are clear, leaving only the mechanics to be resolved.
+Mr Ong also relied on the case of _Tan Yeow Khoon v Tan Yeow Tat & Anor (No. 1)_ <span class="citation">[2000] 3 SLR 341</span> for the proposition that there can be a concluded agreement if all the terms are clear, leaving only the mechanics to be resolved.
 Also, the requirement of action by a third party would not necessarily mean that there was no concluded agreement.

 27\.
 As regards the absence of a payment schedule from MCE, Mr Ong suggested that this did not really matter so long as full payment was received within the six months envisaged under paragraph 1 of the minutes.